 The Swiss watch industry is primarily located in the Jura region stretching from Geneva to Schaffhausen (called the "watchmaker belt").
-There are also individual sites in Mittelland, Ticino, and Valais; Geneva, Biel, and La Chaux-de-Fonds are three watchmaking centers.
 Companies such as the Swatch Group, IWC Schaffhausen, Rolex SA, Richemont SA, and the LVMH Group are headquartered here.
-The Swiss watch industry makes products whose high degree of mechanization makes a strongly demarcated division of labor possible.
-As a result, the sector generally comprises small and medium-sized enterprises, averaging just under 70 employees per company.
-Around 700 companies employ 59,000 people (as of 2017).
+The Swiss watch industry makes products whose high degree of mechanization is reflected in a very considerable division of labor.
+As a result, the sector generally comprises small and medium enterprises.
+Around 700 companies employ 57,500 people (as of 2021).
 95% of all employees and businesses are located in the nine cantons of the Jura region, resulting in a watch industry cluster.
 Particularly in the luxury segment, the world market position of Swiss watchmakers is excellent.
 95% of all watches are exported.
-The total value of Swiss watch exports was 19.4 billion Swiss francs in 2016.
+The total value of Swiss watch exports was 22.3 billion Swiss francs in 2021.

-The availability of highly qualified staff with professional know-how has resulted in the relocation to this area of more and more companies outside the watchmaking industry which require similar technology for their production.
-In particular, this "precision cluster" includes medical technology, which has significantly expanded its presence in the region in recent years.
-A cluster strongly orientated to micromechanics and optics has also formed in eastern Switzerland and the Bern region.
+The availability of highly qualified staff with professional knowhow in the Jura regions has resulted in the relocation to this area of more and more companies outside the watchmaking industry which require similar technology for their production.
+In particular, this "precision cluster", which has developed over the course of years, includes medical technology, which has significantly expanded its presence in the region in recent years.
+Today, this precision cluster features production technologies from the fields of robotics and additive manufacturing especially.
+A cluster strongly orientated to micromechanics, optics, and photonics has also formed in Eastern Switzerland and in the regions of Bern and Neuchâtel.